Name: Brad Walker

 Class Year: 1996

 Brad Walker played basketball at Bentley for four years from 1992-1996.
 Though his athletic career got off to a rocky start freshman year, he played his final season as starting captain.
-Learning the power of hard work and determination is what later helped Walker transition from a job in marketing to one he is passionate about — as head of basketball operations for the NBA G League and now as Commissioner of the America East Conference.
+Learning the power of hard work and determination is what later helped Walker transition from a job in marketing to one he is passionate about — first as head of basketball operations for the NBA G League and now as Commissioner of the America East Conference.

 What was the best part of your Bentley experience?